 Wedged between the Nordkette mountains to the north and the Patscherkofel range to the south, Innsbruck – the capital of Tyrol – became the centre of European politics in the 15th century.

-The Habsburg Emperors made Innsbruck their home, building superb legacies to their wealth and power.
+The Habsburg Emperors made Innsbruck their home, leaving behind a legacy of architectural marvels that reflect their wealth and power.

-Enjoy the historical sites in the city, then head up to the mountain on the cable car for unparalleled views.
-Take a leisurely stroll through the old town or join an e-bike tour cycling along shady forested tracks high up in the hills.
+Explore the city’s historical sites, then take a sleek cable car up the mountain for unparalleled views.
+Enjoy a leisurely stroll through the charming old town or join an e-bike tour along shaded forest trails.

 WHY GO TO INNSBRUCK?

-There are many reasons Mark and I love Innsbruck, here are just a few.
+There are many reasons we love Innsbruck; here are just a few.

 History and Culture – Innsbruck’s charming old town has cobbled streets surrounded by fascinating historical sights, quirky museums, great food and a buzzing nightlife.